elisabettadecao/elisabettadecao.github.io/research/index.md

   - Research supported by the _British Academy/Leverhulme Small Research Grant_

 ## Selected work in progress
-* "Education, genes and fertility" with Selin Köksal, Nicola Barban, and Marco Francesconi.
+* "Educational attainment and fertility: Do genetic endowments matter?" with Selin Köksal, Nicola Barban, and Marco Francesconi.

 * "The Intergenerational Impact of Gestational Exposure to the National Health Service in the UK" with Genevieve Jeffrey and Alistair McGuire.